fabriziodidthis/directtv/readme.md

 ## Proposal

-- Create a backend application that will expose a sing up/sign in RESTful API.
+- Create a backend application that will expose a signUp/signIn RESTful API.
 - All endpoints must only accept and response JSONs.
 The server should return JSON for endpoint not found cases as well.
 - The application must persist the data (see details in requirements).